London Design Festival 2015

 26TH SEPTEMBER 2015 – TENT & SUPERBRANDS

-My final visit for the London Design Festival 2015 was to Tent & Superbrands at the Old Truman Brewery.
+My final visit to the London Design Festival 2015 was to Tent & Superbrands at the Old Truman Brewery.
 There was so much incredible talent on display with unique and fresh perspectives on design.
 There was a much more intimate and connected feeling at these shows which was refreshing.
 Whilst you can get taken away by visual displays and impressive stands, these shows had a direct focus on the designs and the beauty of development behind them.

 To see the full exhibitor list and to discover more from this exhibition, visit the website HERE